 Although the grapes aren’t actually grown there, Woodinville, Washington, is one of the top wine tasting destinations in Washington State, drawing crowds of tourists to more than 100 wineries with tasting rooms in the area.

-Located just 30 minutes northeast of Seattle, Woodinville, Washington, is an exciting wine tasting area where a huge conglomeration of Washington’s best wineries have come together to offer wine tasting in one central location.
+Located just 30 minutes northeast of Seattle, wine tasting in Woodinville, Washington, is exciting because a huge conglomeration of Washington’s best wineries have come together to offer wine tasting in one central location.

 Though Woodinville is not itself a wine region, it has become one of the most prominent spots for wine tasting in Washington.
 Rather than having to drive out to each separate wine region, located mostly in Yakima, Prosser, and Walla Walla – you can head over to Woodinville and try them all in one spot.